Keith Oliver

-Keith Oliver is a British logistician and consultant known for coining the terms "Supply Chain" and "Supply Chain Management", first using them in public in an interview with Arnold Kransdorff of the Financial Times on 4 June 1982.
+Keith Oliver is a British logistician and consultant known for coining the term "Supply Chain Management", first using it in public in an interview with Arnold Kransdorff, then working for the Financial Times, on 4 June 1982.

 Education and career

 Keith Oliver was educated in the United Kingdom at Monmouth School and Birmingham University.

 He is currently on the staff of the management consulting firms Booz & Company / Booz Allen Hamilton, and worked previously as Senior Organisations and Methods Analyst at the West Midlands Gas Board, and then as a consultant for Business Operations Research (Systems) Limited.